CanadianCommander/Arduino-Due-Bear-Metal/README.md

 I'm putting this up here in the hopes that it might help some one else. god knows it took me all day to get this thing working.

-My big break came when looking at this repo : https://github.com/hannobraun/embedded
+My big break came when looking at this repo: https://github.com/hannobraun/embedded this repo is like 70 % code ripped from there thanks hannobraun!